Water polo: Serbia upset champions Hungary

 But the crowd’s support was not enough to help Hungary against a relentless Serbian attack which saw Andrija Prlainovic, 25, blast five goals past the Hungarian defense.

-The match was the first in Group B, which features the top four-placed nations from the Beijing Games.
+The match was the first in Group B, the so-called “group of death” which features the top four-placed nations from the Beijing Games.

 Serbia’s Filip Filipovic said the team would now focus on recovering ahead of what he believes will be tough matches against Montenegro and the United States.